Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-management-bearer-token.md

 - Familiar with creating an HMAC token using an API Key.

 # Get Management Bearer Token
-You will need to generate an HMAC token for the following following request using a `Tenant API Key`.
+You will need to generate an HMAC token for the following request using a `Tenant API Key`.

 **Note: If you already have a valid `Management Bearer Token` derived from a `Tenant API Key` then you can skip this tutorial.
 Use your existing `Management Bearer Token` rather than creating a new one.
 You don't have to create a new `Management Bearer Token` for each request.**